sam-hosseini/freelancing-in-finland/README.md

 **Steps** for first application:

 * You will be disqualified from startup grant if you have established your company *and* started full-time entrepreneurship already.
+If the company joins the Prepayment register, VAT register or the employer register, the business will be considered as started and therefore your startup grant will be disqualified.
+However, this means that you can create the company and get the company ID before you apply for the startup grant, and having an company ID helps setting up other things.

 * You need a business plan and certain financial calculations as an attachment to your application.
 You can use [My Enterprise Finland](https://oma.yrityssuomi.fi/#) and complete the steps for `Business plan` to